Fidelity Personalized Planning and Advice offers robo-investing plus unlimited financial planning and coaching.

 Although that’s a good option, Clark prefers Vanguard’s Personal Advisor Services (PAS).
 Vanguard’s product requires a $50,000 minimum investment but charges 0.30% annually plus an average expense ratio of 0.07% for an all-in cost of only 0.37%.

-Fidelity’s hybrid option has outperformed Vanguard’s by 0.20% on an annual basis in the last five years, according to Backend Benchmarking’s Fourth Quarter 2020 Robo Report.
-But Vanguard’s financial planning services are more involved, and a large percentage of its financial advisors are Certified Financial Planners.
+Fidelity’s hybrid option has outperformed Vanguard’s by 0.33% on an annual basis in the last three years, according to Backend Benchmarking’s Fourth Quarter 2022 Robo Report.
+Vanguard’s financial planning services used to be more involved, but Vanguard moved some of its custom financial planning to a higher tier of minimum investment money.

 How Does Fidelity Personalized Planning and Advice Work?